USCGC Willow (WLB-202): History

 Upon commissioning, Willow conducted the first trans-Atlantic crossing by a U.S. Coast Guard buoy tender in 33 years.
 On her 68-day voyage she represented the United States in several international festivals and events and made port calls in Ireland, Portugal, France, and Germany.
 Willow has made a cruise to the Straits of Florida to conduct alien migration interdiction operations.
 During May 2011, she attended Fleet Week in New York Harbor along with other U.S. Coast Guard cutters.
 In August 2011, Willow participated in Operation Nanook with Canadian Forces ships HMCS St. John's, HMCS Moncton, and HMCS Summerside.
 The ten day joint exercise was used to practice search and rescue techniques in an arctic environment as well as exercise arctic sovereignty for the United States and Canada.
 Willow was the first Coast Guard ATON asset to reach New York City after Hurricane Sandy struck in October 2012.
 She assisted in the re-opening of New York Harbor by resetting and replacing damaged buoys to mark shipping channels thereby allowing other ships carrying urgently needed gasoline and heating oil safe passage to the harbor.
+In 2022, she underwent a major maintenance availability at the Brooklyn Navy Yard.
+In addition to her primary mission of Aids to Navigation, she completed four Migrant Interdiction Operation deployments in support of Operation Vigilant Sentry from 2022 to 2024.